 Lessons From the Front and the Emergency Room: Leading Under High Pressure

-We were fortunate to have some time to talk with this year's AIHce EXP opening keynote speaker, Dr. Sudip Bose.
-He shared with us a little about his experiences on the front lines serving in Iraq and in the emergency room.
+We were fortunate to have some time to talk with this year's AIHce EXP opening keynote speaker, Dr. Sudip Bose, about his experiences on the front lines serving in Iraq and in the emergency room.
 His experiences in the U.S. Army as a first responder and later as an emergency physician taught Dr. Bose the value of making quality decisions in a split-second of time.
 During his keynote address, sponsored by SGS Galson, he'll share some of his stories and the lessons learned that have continued to resonate in his career.

 AIHA: You are an inspiring doctor and speaker with a very interesting story.
 Could you tell us a bit more about your personal and professional background?

 Dr Bose: I was born in Ann Arbor, Michigan.
 In the fifth grade, I moved to the suburbs of Illinois and grew up there.
 My parents are from Kolkata, India.
 Pretty early on, I knew I wanted to be a physician.
 A moment that really solidified this path was when one of my grandparents died of a heart attack in India.
 The medical care there wasn’t the standard it is now, and the idea of making a better standard of medical care really drove me.

 I joined the military when I was 21 years old and became part of the health profession scholarship program.
 That led to me doing my undergraduate and medical school programs at Northwestern University, and then I completed my residency and specialization in emergency medicine in Fort Hood, Texas.